|CSA SIGN UP TIME IS NOW !

-Michaela Farm, embodying the Franciscans spirit, nurtures sustainable relationships among land, plants, animals and humans, and utilizes farm resources to fulfill its goals.
+Michaela Farm, embodying the Franciscan spirit, nurtures sustainable relationships among land, plants, animals and humans, and utilizes resources to fulfill its goals.

 Merging agriculture, education and spirituality, Michaela Farm builds on and enfleshes the Franciscan value of "just relationships with all Creation."
 This value is core to our attitudes toward Earth and is a source of inspiration and motivation for our work.
 We express this value by these actions:

 - Simple living

 - Seeing all (creation) as "kin"